 Goodwill is not amortized but is required to be evaluated for impairment at the same time every year.
-The Company performs annual testing of impairment for goodwill in the fourth quarter of each year.
+The Company performs annual testing of impairment for goodwill in the fourth quarter of each year or earlier if potential impairment indicators exist.
 When impairment indicators are identified, the Company compares the reporting unit's fair value to its carrying amount, including goodwill.
 An impairment loss is recognized as the difference, if any, between the reporting unit's carrying amount and its fair value to the extent the difference does not exceed the total amount of goodwill allocated to the reporting unit.